Unam3dd/AES-NI/README.md

 # AES-NI
-use of the AES-NI instruction set
+use of the AES-NI instruction set read aes_ni.pdf for more information

 # Be careful